FAQ

 The only way to know the true cost of your project (and avoid costly surprises during construction) is to spend time planning and designing.
 We will complete layout drawings, make material selections, receive bids from subcontractors, and complete an accurate labor and material take-off for each project.
 This takes time, expertise, and of course, costs money.
 Learn more about how we help our clients with their project design to ensure the final space they want here.

 YES!
-We carry a $1 million liability insurance policy that covers potential damages to your home.
-We value the trust you have placed in us when you choose us for your renovation.
+We carry a $1 million liability insurance policy that covers potential damages to your home, as well as a $1 million worker’s compensation policy covering our on site workers.
 Our employees and subcontractors do everything within their power to minimize risk to themselves and your home.
 However, accidents can happen, and we are prepared to respond to the unforeseeable.
+We value the trust you have placed in us when you choose us for your renovation.

 Customer Experience!
 We genuinely believe that general contracting is a service-focused profession, but often the bottom line or a quick dollar is all many contractors are concerned about.
 For us, our income means nothing if our clients have not enjoyed the experience of working with us throughout the course of their project.
-We not only want to make sure you walk away from this experience happy with the result of you project, but we also strive to change the negative stereotypes often associated with the remodel experience.
+We want to make sure you are happy with the process to get to your final finished space as much as you love the space itself.
+We strive to change the negative stereotypes often associated with the remodel experience.
 Through our design-build process, clear Scope of Work / Design Package, high quality subcontractors and materials, and our relationships with our clients, we are rebuilding the remodel experience.

 Buck the Builder has been in business since the summer of 2013.
 However, our four field workers have a combined 100+ years of experience in project management and carpentry.
 We’re also a firm believer in the adage, “A jack of all trades is a master of none.”
 Thus, we work with a small team of expert tradesmen in his or her respective fields.
-Meaning, that not only are you getting the combined experience of our staff, but you’re also getting the decades of experience offered by our team of subcontractors; all of whom are dedicated to their trade.
+Meaning, not only are you getting the combined experience of our staff, but you’re also getting the decades of experience offered by our team of subcontractors; all of whom are dedicated to their trade.
+You can read more about our team here.

 Yes, most projects require materials and tools to be stored on site at some point in order for the project to run efficiently.
-However, we understand the need to keep you, your children, and your pets safe.
-We also want those tools and materials to have a minimal interference in your daily life.
+However, we understand the need to keep you, your children, and your pets safe, and we want those tools and materials to have a minimal interference in your daily life.

 About a week before construction begins, we will have a project walk-through with the homeowner, Renee or Buck, our project manager, and our lead carpenter.
-One of the items we discuss is tool and material storage.
+One of the items we discuss is tool and material staging.
 Our first plan of action will be to store these items within the construction zone.
 However, many construction zones are too small, and we do require some storage areas outside of this zone.
 Garages are the most common area.
-Occasionally, we will use another room in the home, such as a guest bedroom or bonus room.
+Occasionally, we will use another room in the home, such as a guest bedroom, bonus room, or exterior porch if possible.
+The final on site staging area is always approved by the homeowner.

 Furniture and fixtures that cannot be removed during the remodel will be protected as well.
 Debris, tools, & materials will be placed in labeled bins or stacked neatly designated areas, either outside the home, within the garage, or inside the construction zone.
 All designated storage areas will be cleared by the homeowner.